-As we all sit in our homes, cooped up in isolation, it leaves a lot of time for daydreaming.
-When the world returns to its new normal, Royal Mail Hotel will be ready and waiting to turn those dreams into a reality.
+As we’ve all sat in our homes, cooped up in isolation, it’s left a lot of time for daydreaming.
+As the world returns to its new normal, Royal Mail Hotel is ready and waiting to turn those dreams into a reality.

 The freedom of driving will have a whole new meaning.
 We’ll feel 18-years-old again, taking off on our first independent drive, watching the house we’ve spent too much time in get smaller and smaller in our rear-view mirror.
 Windows down, music on, the feeling will be like no other.

 Plug Dunkeld into the GPS and make the most of the drive out west.
 Here, Royal Mail Hotel, has crafted the perfect road trip from Melbourne to Dunkeld.